ArtRegistryConsortium/arc-creator-core-solidity/README.md

 | Minter | None | None |
 | Full Editor | None | None |
 | Partial Editor | None | None |

-### Token Locking

-To protect important artworks from unauthorized changes, tokens can be locked:

-- **Locked tokens**: Can only be modified by the Contract Owner or Full Admin
-- **Unlocked tokens**: Can be modified by any role with editing permissions

 ## Usage Guide